gamesbook/protograf/docs/source/commands.rst

 .. |dash| unicode:: U+2014 ..
 EM DASH SIGN

-This list provides an alphabetic summary of all the :ref:`commands <command-concept>` specific to :ref:`protograf <index>`.
-It is not intended to be used for learning but is a handy cross-reference to the detailed information for that command.
+This list provides an alphabetic summary of all the :ref:`commands <command-concept>` specific to **protograf**.
+It is not intended to be used for learning, but is just a handy cross-reference to the detailed information for that command.

 ..
 HINT::